 Rewst is a tool that I use to target, grow and manage my followers on both Twitter and Pinterest.
 I know many florists do not use or have given up on Twitter, but Rewst just might change your mind about using Twitter.
 It’s especially powerful when used along with FPTraffic.

-IFTTT: IFTTT is another tool that I use to automatically post to and from other social media accounts that I use, like Pinterest, Instagram and Google+.
+IFTTT: IFTTT is another tool that I use to automatically post to and from other social media accounts that I use, like Instagram and Pinterest.
 I like it because it’s very easy to use, effective, and best of all, it’s free.

-In the flower business, building a direct mail list is easy.
+In the flower business, building a direct mail list of customers and prospects is easy.
 However, I’ve found that building and managing an email list is much easier with the right tools.
 Here’s what I use.

 Mailchimp: Great social features.
 I use it to manage Greenfield Flower Shop’s VIP Club email list.

 Aweber: One of the best email marketing and newsletter delivery tools around.
-I’ve been using Aweber for nearly 10 years now to manage many of my other niche email lists.
+I’ve been using Aweber for more than 10 years now to manage many of my targeted email lists.

 Photo and Video